alecgregory/swedish-innovations/preso_notes.md

 ## Creating visualizations with Observable/Plot

-- In this main section of the talk we will build some visualizations with FileMaker and Observable Plot.
+- In this main section of the talk we will build a visualizations with FileMaker and Observable Plot.
 - You will see a lot of FileMaker and JavaScript patterns and concepts in this section.
 If you find something interesting (or unclear), feel free to stop me and I'll go into more detail.
 - The main focus areas are
   - The management of data flow between FileMaker and the web viewer